Lila Morris O'Neale: Career

 O'Neale taught school in Oakland, and worked in higher education at San Jose State University and the Stout Institute.
 She taught Household Art at Oregon State University in Corvallis.
 In 1922, she taught two courses in the summer session at the University of Southern California.

 After a break for graduate studies, she returned to academic employment, as a professor in Household Art (later renamed the Department of Decorative Art in 1939) at Berkeley.
 She became a full professor in 1941.
 She taught courses on the history, design, and analysis of textiles and costumes.
 She also served as Associate Curator of Textiles at the Museum of Anthropology on campus.
 She was the first woman to teach an anthropology course at Berkeley, when she covered courses for Edward Winslow Gifford, while he was on leave in 1931.

-Monographs by O'Neale include Textile Periods in Ancient Peru (1930), Yurok-Karok Basket Weavers (1932), Papago Color Designations (1943, with Juan Dolores), and Textiles of Highland Guatemala (1945).
-On both historical and anthropological topics, she was a hands-on scholar, determined to recreate the patterns and textures of the works she studied.

 The Paracas textiles had been found in the 1920s in Peru.
 O'Neale was awarded a Guggenheim Fellowship in 1931 to support travel to Lima, Peru for her work on Inca and pre-Inca textiles in South America.

+Publications

+On both historical and anthropological topics, O'Neale was a hands-on scholar, determined to recreate the patterns and textures of the works she studied.